CinYP/README_Generator/Develop/ReadMETemplate.md

   ## Description

-  README_Generator
+  ReadMe Generator Application.

   ## Instructions

-    Begin the application by typing node <filename> in your terminal.
+    Begin the application by typing node index.js in your terminal.
 Follow the prompt, provide thoughtful questions to create your README file.
-Once complete, all answers are located in README.md.
+Once complete, all answers are located in a README.md file

   ## About the Project